theBlue0x/docs/docs/index.md

 *   _goods_ is the goods ID
 *   _buyer_ is a buyer ID (optional)
 *   _firstIndex_ is a zero-based index to the first purchase order to retrieve (optional)
-*   -lastIndex_ is a zero-based index to the last purchase order to retrieve (optional)
+*   _lastIndex_ is a zero-based index to the last purchase order to retrieve (optional)
 *   _withPublicFeedbacksOnly_ is _true_ if purchase orders without public feedback are to be omitted (optional)
 *   _completed_ is _true_ if only completed purchase orders are to be included (optional)
 *   _requireBlock_ is the block ID of a block that must be present in the blockchain during execution (optional)